Program Resources

 Upcoming application deadline

-The application deadline for spring 2024 is December 1, 2023.
+The application deadline for fall 2024 is July 1, 2024.

-Master of Science in Applied Geosciences Online Virtual Café
+Applied Geosciences Program Virtual Café

-Online Master of Science in Applied Geosciences Virtual Café
+Applied Geosciences Program Virtual Café

 Join us on the first Thursday of every month for an online chat, hosted live from noon - 1 p.m.